NathanLands/nathanlands.github.io/_posts/2014-3-3-Hello-World.md

 <p align="center"><img src="http://i.imgur.com/Mo60seP.gif" alt="Hack Cancer"></p>

-William and I also spent time on helping with what turned out to be a very poorly planned documentary for the #1 Korean Television station, KBS.
-After talking with them, doing video interviews and touring them around San Francisco using bitcoin, it became apparent they didn't really get bitcoin or the blockchain.
-The documentary was never aired.
 ____

 Next we decided we wanted to make a cool, light hearted video to show off QuickCoin when we launched, to further re-inforce the friendly image of bitcoin to regular people.
 My buddy(and now advisor) Niero Gonzalez, the creator of popular gaming site [Destructoid](http://www.destructoid.com/), introduced us to a great guy named Sean Brown @ [Video Purveyor](http://videopurveyor.com/) who happened to be next door to our office.
 We were able to just walk over, sit on the couch, and make a pretty cool video to explain QuickCoin...